-The Company considers that the current composition of the Board is characterised by diversity after taking into account its own business model and specific needs, and professional background and skills of the Directors.
+As at year end 2021, two out of the seven board members are female.
+The Company considers that the current composition of the Board is characterised by diversity after taking into account its own business model and specific needs, professional background, skills and gender of the Directors.